Forensic entomology and the law: Current research and entomological findings

 Once the proper specimens are collected, a series of DNA sequencing tests can be initiated.
 Several methods of DNA sequencing exist to further analyze the gut material of the insect and eventually track down human microsatellite DNA.
-The sequencing methods currently utilized by forensic labs include STR or short tandem repeat profiling and HVR or the hyper variable regions of DNA.
-The current DNA analysis on forensic cases and forensic research indicates that STR profiling is generally successful, whereas HVR sequencing proved to a better choice in DNA testing, as its results had a higher success rate.
-In new research on the DNA analysis; "STR typing of human DNA from fly larvae fed on decomposing bodies" STR profiling created a complete profile in seven of the thirteen cases, and two cases displayed an incomplete set of alleles whereas four of the cases showed incomplete profiling.
+The sequencing methods currently utilized by forensic labs include STR or short tandem repeat profiling and HVR or the hypervariable regions of DNA.
+The current DNA analysis on forensic cases and forensic research indicates that STR profiling is generally successful, whereas HVR sequencing proved to be a better choice in DNA testing, as its results had a higher success rate.
+In new research on DNA analysis; "STR typing of human DNA from fly larvae fed on decomposing bodies" STR profiling created a complete profile in seven of the thirteen cases, and two cases displayed an incomplete set of alleles whereas four of the cases showed incomplete profiling.
 On the other hand, HVR sequencing was successful in all cases except one, So there is a slight margin of error when utilizing the STR profiling method of DNA typing in forensic analysis.